Temporal Knowledge Question Answering via Abstract Reasoning Induction: Appendix

 where $G_{e_h}$ is the corresponding 1-hop subgraph of $e_h$.
-For each edge $r \in G_{e_h}$.
-Our agent will strictly follow function template definitions in Appendix~\ref{sec:actions}, traversing and replacing the relations and entities present in the current $G_{e_h}$ to construct the set of candidate actions $P_0$,
+For each edge $r \in G_{e_h}$, our agent will strictly follow finely-grained atomic operations in Appendix~\ref{sec:actions}, traversing and replacing the relations and entities present in the current $G_{e_h}$ to construct the set of candidate actions $P_0$, where the subscript 0 denotes the candidate actions for the initial step,

-\paragraph{Candidate Action Filtration} However, due to the continual occurrence and updating of temporal events, even the scale of a 1-hop subgraph can be vast.
-This results in an excessively large set of candidate actions generated after traversal, which can significantly impede the judgment of LLMs (cf. \S~section~\ref{sec:results}).
+\myparagraph{Candidate Action Filtration} However, due to the continual occurrence and updating of temporal events, even the scale of a 1-hop subgraph can be vast.
+This results in an excessively large set of generated candidate actions, which can significantly impede the judgment of LLMs (cf. \S~section~\ref{sec:results}).
 Consequently, we propose a filtration process for candidate actions, retaining only those that are correct, feasible, and semantically relevant.

-Specifically, for each action $a$ within set $P$, we execute the corresponding function on the TKG.
+Specifically, for each action $a$ within set $P_0$, we execute the corresponding function on the TKG.
 If the function returns a non-empty value, the action is considered correct and feasible; otherwise, it is discarded.
-Among all remaining actions, we retain the top-$K$ actions based on the calculation of their semantic similarity to the question $q$.
+Among all remaining actions, we retain the top-$K$ actions based on the calculation of their semantic similarity to the question $q$,

 Based on the LLM's decision, the agent executes the corresponding action, thereby updating the current environment.
 Subsequently, it regenerates the next set of candidates $P_1$ based on the newly identified subject entities, repeating this process until a termination command is received.